White Sands Test Center

-The White Sands Test Center (WSTC) is responsible for planning and conducting tests at White Sands Missile Range (WSMR), New Mexico, USA.
-WSTC reports to the United States Army Test and Evaluation Command (ATEC).
-WSMR is designated as an activity within the Department of Defense (DoD) Major Range and Test Facility Base (MRTFB), a core set of DoD Test and Evaluation (T&E) infrastructure and workforce preserved as a national asset to support the DoD acquisition system.
+The White Sands Test Center (WSTC) was responsible for planning and conducting tests at White Sands Missile Range (WSMR), New Mexico, USA.
+WSTC reported to the United States Army Test and Evaluation Command (ATEC).
+Now under the control of the WSMR, WSTC was designated as an activity within the Department of Defense (DoD) Major Range and Test Facility Base (MRTFB), a core set of DoD Test and Evaluation (T&E) infrastructure and workforce preserved as a national asset to support the DoD acquisition system.
 The Range possesses capabilities and infrastructure utilized by the US Army, Navy, Air Force and other government agencies as well as universities, private industry, and foreign militaries.
-As a tri-service facility (Army, Navy, and Air Force), WSTC supports the Army by providing data collection and analysis, instrumentation development, modeling and simulation, research assessment, and technical services.
+As a tri-service facility (Army, Navy, and Air Force), WSTC supported the Army by providing data collection and analysis, instrumentation development, modeling and simulation, research assessment, and technical services.

-The US Army White Sands Test Center is overseen at the colonel level and reports to the Commanding General of White Sands Missile Range.
+The US Army White Sands Test Center was overseen by an O-6 level officer and reported to the Commanding General of White Sands Missile Range.